arXiv/arxiv-docs/help/faq/texlive.md

 -----

-We realize this is a major upgrade from TeX Live 2011 to 2016.
+We realize this is a major upgrade from TeX Live 2016 to 2020.
 The new tree contains thousands of improvements and bug fixes over the previous tree.
-Users may choose to replace older documents where such updates will improve the rendering of documents impacted by bugs in the previous TL2011-based tree.
+Users may choose to replace older documents where such updates will improve the rendering of documents impacted by bugs in the previous TL2016-based tree.

 *If you are replacing a paper with older TeX source that rendered fine under the previous release we strongly encourage you to carefully examine your final PDF.*

+# Notes from prior releases.

 TeX Live changes that may impact some arXiv users: